 By Wess Robison, ON TAP & The ON TAP Foundation – President

-Yes, the Dragons are coming and if you are brave enough to slay one, the Acadiana Dragon Boat Festival is for you!
+Yes, the Dragons are coming and if you are brave enough to slay one, the Acadiana Dragon Boat Races is for you!

-The Acadiana Dragon Boat Festival, in its 4th year, is a family fun and team oriented festival aimed to bring out the competitive vibes in everyone.
+The Acadiana Dragon Boat Races is a family fun and team oriented festival aimed to bring out the competitive vibes in everyone.
 From the costumes, the chants, the races, the dance offs and of course, the incredible burgers, the Acadiana Dragon Boat Festival has something for everyone.

 In addition to the competitive racing, our festival also includes The Burger Cook-Off Competition and the Kid’s Zone, filled with games, face painting, food and tons of fun jumps.